jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/2_Research_Objec.typ

 /* ------------------------------ optimization ------------------------------ */
 Optimization stands as a crucial task in this research.
-The study needs to employ optimization techniques to address some real-world application questions concerning #gl_("swith", pl:true).
+The study needs to employ optimization techniques to address real-world application questions concerning #gl_("swith", pl:true) certification.
+For the certification of #gl_("swith", pl:true), one part is to conduct an experimental structural validation test.
-Questions like the number of required #gl_("lie", pl:true), their optimal placement, dimensions, and the forces that need to be applied.
+Through optimization, questions such as the number of required #gl_("lie", pl:true), their optimal placement, dimensions, and the forces that need to be applied, shall be answered.
 To lay the groundwork for this aim, the research should first provide fundamental concepts of optimization.
 Following this, a detailed explanation of the methods used for numerical simulations is necessary.
 These simulation methods need to be thoroughly described, potentially in dedicated sections if multiple approaches are combined.